• Skip to primary navigation

 You can blow freshly placed grafts with a BP that’s too high.
 Conversely, you can risk ischemia or other complications if their pressure isn’t high enough.
 If we’ve got someone in afib with an HR over 100, we’re significantly increasing our risk for strokes.

-For example, let’s say your patient as an order to keep the systolic BP less than 160 on your patient who had a fem-pop 19 hours ago.
-You’ve got a PRN order to give hydralazine for an SBP greater than 160, and another order requiring you to call if you’ve had to give it more than twice in a shift.
+For example, let’s say your patient as an order to keep the systolic BP less than 160 on your patient who had a femoral-popliteal bypass 19 hours ago.
+You’ve got a PRN order to give hydralazine for a systolic blood pressure greater than 160, and another order requiring you to call if you’ve had to give it more than twice in a shift.
 Clearly, this is important.

-(If that example seemed very specific – it’s because it happened to me!)
+(If that example seemed oddly specific – it’s because it happened to me!)

 Similarly, in the ICU if you’ve got monitors that automatically take the vitals for you and you just have to verify them – make sure they’re accurate before finalizing them to be in the chart.